Tomatoes Solanum lycopersicum

 -

-Tomatoes are a garden favorite, the most popular homegrown vegetable, with fruits that come in various colors from yellow to red to purple and sizes small to large.
-While the portion eaten is botanically a fruit, tomatoes are used as and considered a vegetable due to their savory flavor.
-They are in the nightshade family and, although they have been cultivated in North America for a long time, are not considered native.
+Tomatoes are a garden favorite and the most popular homegrown vegetable.
+The fruits come in various colors from yellow to red to purple and size small to large.
+Tomatoes are grown as an annual, but in frost-free climates, they are perennials.
+The plants can grow 3 to 10 feet tall and 1 to 4 feet wide.
+The plant usually has glandular hairs that are very "sticky."
+While the portion eaten is botanically a fruit, tomatoes are considered a vegetable due to their savory flavor.
+All green parts of the tomato plant are poisonous.
+They are in the Solanaceae or nightshade family which includes potatoes, eggplants, and peppers.

-Tomatoes can be started by seed indoors 5-6 weeks before planting or bought as transplants.
-Plant outdoors after the risk of frost has passed, watering plants well before transplanting and choosing a location where other nightshade-family plants have not been grown within the past 3-4 years.
+Planting: Tomatoes can be started by seed indoors 5-6 weeks before planting or bought as transplants.
+Plant outdoors after the risk of frost has passed, water plants well before transplanting, and choose a location where other nightshade-family plants have not been grown within the past 3-4 years.
 Plant as early as possible as North Carolina's hot summers can cause blossoms to drop before setting fruit.
 Larger fruits like beefsteak tomatoes are harder to produce in NC for this reason.
 Space plants 18-24 in apart.
 Tomatoes will grow extra roots on portions of the stem that are under the soil; remove the lower set of leaves and bury the lower portion of the stem 2-3 in below the ground to increase root growth and plant vigor.
-Tomatoes can also be grown in containers at a minimum of 5 gal and 1-2 ft deep, one plant per pot.
+Tomatoes can also be grown in containers at a minimum of 5 gals and 1-2 ft deep, one plant per pot.

 - Profile Video: